MahBoiDeveloper/RedAlert3World/Readme.md

 # Red Alert 3 World
 [![Github All Releases](https://img.shields.io/github/downloads/MahBoiDeveloper/RedAlert3World/total.svg)](https://github.com/MahBoiDeveloper/RedAlert3World/releases) [![Support me on Boosty](https://img.shields.io/badge/boosty-50₽/month-green.svg?logo=boosty)](https://boosty.to/mah_boi)

 ... is a fan made package for Command &amp; Conquer: Red Alert 3 with singleplayer/cooperative missions, art of defenses, and other game modes maps.
+All maps in the map pack have been edited to be easy to translate and easy to find by name.
+No balance patches have been integrated into the maps.

 List of included maps and campaigns with edits:
 * [Time To Repentance](https://www.moddb.com/games/cc-red-alert-3/addons/remastered-campaignrepentance)